 It’s finally getting cooler in Vegas, so we figured it’s time to venture outdoors with local adventures!
-We had never been zip lining before, and I’m the type of person who likes to experience everything at least once.
-Though I had never imagined that I would be ziplining in Vegas for my first time (since we live here), sometimes it’s really now or never.
+We had never been zip lining before, and I’m the type who likes to experience everything at least once.
+Though I had never imagined that I would be ziplining in Vegas for the first time (since we live here), sometimes it’s now or never.

 Getting prepped with safety class.
 Also, they have sunscreen ready for you in costco sized bottles.

 After a van ride, there was a 15-minute hike up to the top of the mountain.